mordor74/mustang-midi-bridge/README.md

 # mustang-raider

-Allow Fender Mustang series guitar amplifiers to be controlled by command line
+Allow Fender Mustang series guitar amplifiers to be controlled by command line and USB footpedals

 # Introduction

-Mustang-raider is a fork of Mustang-bridge with the midi part stripped down and changed to accept parameters
+Mustang-raider is a fork of Mustang-bridge with the midi part stripped down and changed to accept parameters via command line or work in deamon mode with USB footpedals

 Special thanks to (similar to mustang-bridge project!):